 3. Search engines penalize for duplicate content.

-For law firms, this isn’t that much of a concern.
-It’s more of an issue for large e-commerce companies who are forced to come up with varied product descriptions.
+While there isn’t a specific “duplicate content penalty,” having duplicate or very similar content across your website can affect your site’s search engine rankings and user experience.
+However, for law firms, this isn’t that much of a concern.
+It’s more of an issue for large e-commerce companies that are forced to come up with varied product descriptions.
 If you have some repeat text across several pages, you’re safe.
 If you’re worried, check out the Domain Authority Tool on Moz for tips on how to rank better.

 4. Putting keywords in the footer helps to boost rankings.